xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 - [Application-hosting and Packet-IO on IOS-XR : A Deep Dive](https://xrdocs.io/application-hosting/blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive/)

 **XR AppMgr:**
-As this is a very new technology, there are very limited resources available that explain it in depth.
+As this is a very new technology, there are limited resources available that explain it in depth.
 If you have access to the Cisco Live! recordings, you can watch this presentation [on demand](https://www.ciscolive.com/on-demand/on-demand-library.html?search=application%20hosting%20ios%20xr#/video/1636411306810002r6fy) (31:00-36:30), otherwise you will have to make do with just the [slide deck](https://www.ciscolive.com/c/dam/r/ciscolive/us/docs/2021/pdf/BRKSPG-2024.pdf) (Slides 36-41).
 You can read the official documentation [here](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5xx/applicationhosting/75x/b-app-hosting-config-guide-ncs540/m-host-apps-xr-ncs540.html).

 **XR Collector Health Monitor:**
 Throughout the tutorial, I will be referencing this application as the sample for packaging, installation, and activation.